desenvolvedorIcotrade/atom/README.md

 [MIT](https://github.com/atom/atom/blob/master/LICENSE.md)

-When using the Atom or other GitHub logos, be sure to follow the [GitHub logo guidelines]( https://criativasitesjoinville.business.site  ).
+When using the Atom or other GitHub logos [GitHub Desenvolvedor]( https://criativasitesjoinville.business.site  ).